-"Capital Gains" means, in any year, the aggregate of all increases in Available Capital that are derived from
+"Capital Gains" means, in any year, the aggregate of all increases in Available Capital that are derived from realized gains on NYGB investments that occur in that year, expressed in dollars.

-The New York State Cost Recovery Fee is imposed on public authorities and public benefit corporations pursuant to Section 2975 of the Public Authorities Law.
+&lt;sup>12 The New York State Cost Recovery Fee is imposed on public authorities and public benefit corporations pursuant to Section 2975 of the Public Authorities Law.
 The fee is intended to reimburse the State for the cost attributable to provision of government services to authorities and public benefit corporations.
 The amount of the fee imposed on NYSERDA is periodically revised by the State.
 NYSERDA allocates the cost of the fee to each program it administers as a pass-through overhead cost.
 Currently, the fee is allocated among the programs in proportion to each program's expenses (including allocations).